2018 Leeds City Council election: Cross Gates & Whinmoor

 Jessica Lennox (Labour) defeated independent Janette Walker.
 Walker had been a Labour councillor since her first election in 2012 and left the Labour Group on the council in early 2017 to run as an independent.

 Farnley & Wortley

 Garforth & Swillington

 Both Independent incumbents, Mark Dobson and Sarah Field, were elected to the council alongside fellow independent, Suzanne McCormack, who replaced retiring Labour Councillor Stuart McKenna.
 Both Dobson and Field had been elected as Labour Councillors but resigned from the Labour Council Group in February 2017 to stand as independents.

 Gipton & Harehills

 Guiseley & Rawdon

 All three incumbent Conservative councillors were re-elected, including Lord Mayor of Leeds-elect Graham Latty.

 Harewood

 The two Conservatives re-standing for election were successful, with fellow Conservative Councillor Rachael Procter, who was deselected, replaced by Samuel Firth.

 Headingley & Hyde Park

-The three incumbent Labour councillors for Headingley ward stood and won the three council seats to represent the new and enlargened ward of Headingley & Hyde Park.
+The three incumbent Labour councillors for Headingley ward stood and won the three council seats to represent the new and enlarged ward of Headingley & Hyde Park.